Saarthakkj/detoxify-x/privacy-policy.md

 Category preferences are stored locally in your browser and are used only to filter content according to your selections.

+### Tweet Preferences

+Your tweet-specific preferences (text you select to enforce or diminish) are:
+- Stored locally in Chrome Storage
+- Used to enhance AI filtering decisions
+- Limited to 100 recent preferences (older ones are automatically removed)
+- Represented with minimal data (timestamps, preference type, sample content)

 ## Data Storage and Security

 ### Local Storage

-All user preferences are stored locally on your device.
+All user preferences and tweet preferences are stored locally on your device.
 No user data is transmitted to external servers, and settings persist only within your browser.

 ### Security